SuhaibAN/okta-workforce-iam-lab/docs/saml-sso-integration.md

 ![SAML federation success](../screenshots/saml-federation-success.png)

 This screenshot validates SAML federation from Okta to a real test Service Provider.
 The result confirms that Okta issued a valid SAML assertion and the Service Provider accepted it.

+## Lab Outcome

+Configured and tested a real SAML 2.0 SSO integration using Okta as the Identity Provider and a public test Service Provider.
+The successful federation confirmed that Okta issued a valid SAML assertion and the Service Provider accepted it.